Sujith Vijayanpillai

 Sujith Vijayanpillai is an Indian politician from Kerala.
 He was elected as a member of the 15th Kerala Legislative Assembly.
-He represents Chavara constituency in Kerala Legislative Assembly as an independent candidate of Left Democratic Front.
+He represented Chavara constituency in Kerala Legislative Assembly as an independent candidate of Left Democratic Front.

 Personal life

 He is the son of late former MLA N. Vijayan Pillai and Suma.
 He is a medical doctor.
 He has two siblings, Sreejith and Sreelakshmi.

 Career

 Vijayanpillai is a first-time MLA winning from the Chavara Constituency previously represented by his late father.
 He won the 2021 Kerala Legislative Assembly Election as an independent defeating Shibu Baby John by a thin margin of 1,096 votes.